kevinsheth/rollbaz/README.md

 rollbaz mute 274 --for 2h --yes
 ```

-Use `--format json` on list and show commands for LLM-friendly machine output.
+Use `--format json` on list and show commands for LLM-friendly output.

 List filters (for `rollbaz`, `active`, and `recent`):